bryanknox/AzureFunctionsOpenIDConnectAuthSample/README.md

 What follows is my high-level description of the concepts and API-side implementation of the mechanisms used to protect an API implemented as an HTTP triggered Azure Function using the OAuth 2.0 Client Credentials Flow.

 Here's the breakdown of what follows:
-1. Some context, a high-level description of the OAuth 2.0 Client Credentials Flow.
+1. Some context, a high-level description of the OIDC and OAuth 2.0 flows used.
-2. How to make a call to a protected API.
+1. How to make a call to a protected API.
-3. How the code that protects the API is called within an HTTP triggered Azure Function.
+1. How the code that protects the API is called within an HTTP triggered Azure Function.
-4. The implementation of the sample code that protects the API.
+1. The implementation of the sample code that protects the API.

-# Context - OIDC and the OAuth 2.0 Client Credentials Flow
+# Context - OIDC and OAuth 2.0 Flows Used
-The techniques used in the sample code for protecting the sample API can be used for other APIs, if they used in scenarios like following:
+The techniques used in the sample code can be used for protecting other HTTP triggered Azure Functions.
+If those the authorization server supports an OpenID Connect (OIDC) `/.well-known/openid-configuration` endpoint that the Azure Function will use to get the information it needs to authorize calls to the API.

-	1. The client application uses an OpenID Connect (OIDC) authorization server.
+Before the client application makes calls to the protected API it will typically go through a flow similar to the following:
-	2. The client application sends its Client ID and Client Secret to the authorization server.
+1. The client application sends its Client ID and Client Secret to the authorization server.
-	3. The authorization server returns a JSON Web Token (JWT) containing an Access Token.
+1. The authorization server returns a JSON Web Token (JWT) containing an Access Token.
-	4. The client application includes that JWT in subsequent calls to the protected API.
+1. The client application includes that JWT in subsequent calls to the protected API as an `Authorization` header, where the value of that header is a Bearer token containing the JWT.

-The flow for calling protected APIs in that way is called the OAuth 2.0 Client Credentials Flow.
-Ssee [OAuth 2.0 RFC 6749, section 4.4 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).
+That flow that the client applications used for calling protected APIs in that way is called the OAuth 2.0 Client Credentials Flow.
+See [OAuth 2.0 RFC 6749, section 4.4 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).

-Its important to note that in the Client Credentials Flow access to the API is granted to the client application, not the user of the client application user.
+Its important to note that in the Client Credentials Flow access to the API is granted to the client application, not a user of the client application user.

-I won't be going into more details of how the OAuth 2.0 Client Credentials Flow works or is implemented within a client app.
-Instead I'll focus on describing the API side of how the call to the API is protected.
+I won't be going into more details of how the OAuth 2.0 Client Credentials Flow works or how it can be implemented within a client app.
+Instead I'll focus on describing the API-side of how the call to the Azure Function is protected.

 ## ODIC Authorization Server and Services
-There are many authentication and authorization services the support OpenID Connect (OIDC) to authenticate users, and the OAuth 2.0 Client Credentials Flow to grant API access to apps.
+There are many authentication and authorization services the support OpenID Connect (OIDC) and the OAuth 2.0 Client Credentials Flow.
 I've used [Auth0](https://auth0.com/) to host my authorization service in the development and testing of the sample API.
 However there is no [Auth0](https://auth0.com/) specific dependencies or code in the sample.
 The sample code is based on the open web standards OpenID Connect (OIDC), OAuth 2.0 and JSON Web Tokens (JWT).
-The sample code should work with authorization providers that follow the same standards, hopefully with only changes to app settings.
+The sample code should work with authorization service providers that follow those standards, hopefully with only changes to app settings.

 # Calling a protected API